 Seattle is one of the few U.S. host cities with a stadium closely integrated with its downtown core.
 King Street Station Plaza connects Pioneer Square and the Chinatown–International District, two of Seattle’s most historic and culturally rich neighborhoods.
 With its location at the intersection of rail, light rail, and regional transit, the Plaza will become a key gateway during the World Cup as fans, residents, and visitors move between matches, transit, and the surrounding neighborhoods.

+Scope of Work

 The selected project will have the chance to shape the character of this space for a global audience.
 We are seeking a work that both inspires and functions: a project that celebrates Seattle’s resilience, cultural diversity, and imagination while activating the plaza as a place for gathering, performance, wayfinding, and rest.
 We anticipate a pavilion-like or large-scale installation that can serve as both a visual landmark and a functional backdrop for events, celebrations, and daily use.
-The installation will stand as a beacon that anchors the energy of the World Cup in Seattle, helping define the experience for residents and visitors and leaving a lasting impression of how art can spark belonging on an international stage.
+The installation should be a site-specific artwork that will stand as a beacon that anchors the energy of the World Cup in Seattle, helping define the experience for residents and visitors and leaving a lasting impression of how art can spark belonging on an international stage.

 Learn more about We Still Dream a Future and the City’s downtown activation efforts here: https://artbeat.seattle.gov/2025/04/22/2026-downtown-activations/